 The top surface of the wakeskate is either covered with griptape or a soft, high-traction, EVA pad.
 Griptape provides more traction and more of a true skateboard feel.
 EVA won't tear you up if you fall on your wakeskate.

 Continuous rocker is a smooth curve that does not change from tip to tail.
 Wakeskates with continuous rockers provide fast, smooth rides and allow you to hook up turns more easily.
-You can generate a lot of speed on a continuous rocker wakeskate because the water flows without disruption across the bottom of the wakeboard.
+You can generate a lot of speed on a continuous rocker wakeskate because the water flows without disruption across the bottom of the skate.
 Another benefit of a skate with continuous rocker is a very predictable pop that will carry you farther out into the flats.
-The pop offered by a continuous rocker wakeboard can be characterized as more "horizontal" than "vertical".
-Continuous rocker wakeskates are great for carving, especially on those glassy summer mornings.
+The pop offered by a continuous rocker wakeskate can be characterized as more "horizontal" than "vertical."
+Continuous rocker wakeskates are great for carving, especially on those glassy mornings.

 A wakeskate with a 3-stage rocker features two distinct bend points and three distinct planes on the bottom of the board.
 A 3-stage rocker causes your wakeskate to respond with more bucking/explosive/vertical pop.
-3-Stage rocker wakesktess push more water in front of the wakeboard, which makes them a little slower and gives them a slight sluggish feeling after landing.
-Addtionally, 3-stage rocker skates have a looser feel on the water to where your fins become less effective and riders must rely more on their edges.
+3-stage rocker wakeskates push more water in front of the wakeboard, which makes them a little slower and gives them a slightly sluggish feeling after landing.
+Addtionally, 3-stage rocker skates have a looser feel on the water to where your fins become less effective and riders must rely more on their edging skills.
 Skates with 3-stage rockers have a flat spot in the center that can make the impact of landings a little more intense.

 Hybrid Rocker (a combination of continuous and 3-stage)